10 Things to Know About Starting a Food Truck Business

 6. Restaurants and food trucks don’t always mix.
 Competition in the food business is fierce and restaurants in your neighborhood may not take kindly to you parking your food truck nearby.
 That said, if you only serve dessert, consider setting up shop near a restaurant that only serves hot dogs and hamburgers.

 9. Social media is a great tool for food trucks.
 Many mobile food truck businesses turn to social media sites like Facebook, Twitter, and Instagram to promote their business.
-You can tweet where you are going to be each day and post specials and other promotions.
+You can tweet where you are going to be each day and post specials and other promotions to your followers.

 10. Owning a food truck business is a lot of hard work.
 Being the owner of any small business is a lot of hard work.
 It means long hours and wearing a lot of hats.
 In any given day you might be the cook, server, dishwasher, bookkeeper, and accountant.
 While certainly rewarding, it's not always glamorous.
-Before you become a food truck owner, do a reality check and Read more about popular restaurant myths.
+Before you become a food truck owner, do a reality check and get a sense of what's involved.